 Also, we are way beyond “Boiling Frogs” now.
 Yes, we passed that stage a while back.
 Today, the typical U.S. investor has been fried to death.
-Investors now resemble a super-crisp chicken-wing with very little meat on it but at least will offer, one hell of a crunch.
+Investors now resemble a super-crisp chicken wing with very little meat on it but at least will offer, one hell of a crunch.
 Please realize I don’t mean to be harsh about my fellow investor.
 However, when I look around and see what 99% of the market is doing, it reminds me of a famous line from the movie Aliens.
-The star of the movie, after being found lost in deep space for many years, said the following in a meeting, “Did IQ’s drop sharply while I was away?”
+The star of the movie, after being found lost in deep space for many years, said the following in a meeting, “Did IQs drop sharply while I was away?”

-We find out in the rest of the movie that the so-called Mainstream experts were totally wrong about their assessment of the situation.
-However, billions of dollars were still spent and many lives lost because high-level individuals infected with stupidity (in the Aliens Movie) still controlled the shots.
+We find out in the rest of the movie that the so-called Mainstream experts were wrong about their assessment of the situation.
+However, billions of dollars were still spent and many lives were lost because high-level individuals infected with stupidity (in the Aliens Movie) still controlled the shots.
 No different than today.

-Regardless, the U.S. Stock Market has entered into the last stage, which I call the Super-Charged Tulip Mania.
-In this stage, it wouldn’t matter if the North Koreans launched a nuclear missile and declared war on the rest of the world, the universe and all Aliens floating around in space.
+Regardless, the U.S. Stock Market has entered the last stage, which I call the Super-Charged Tulip Mania.
+In this stage, it wouldn’t matter if the North Koreans launched a nuclear missile and declared war on the rest of the world, the universe, and all Aliens floating around in space.
 By God, the Dow Jones Index would look at these as a catalyst to reach the next important psychological level of 25,000 points.
-Reaching that new level wouldn’t really be that hard as the Fed would just need to hire a few dozen more trading geeks and provide them with an endless supply of Hot Pockets and Starbucks.
+Reaching that new level wouldn’t be that hard as the Fed would just need to hire a few dozen more trading geeks and provide them with an endless supply of Hot Pockets and Starbucks.
 Easy-peasy.

 Okay… it’s time to get serious.
 Here are a group of charts that show just how insane the markets and valuations have become today.